ZhangY2018/Reflection/README.md

+# Reflection 8
+##3/16/2018
+This week I learned if I have some problem in this class, I need to get help from teacher.
+I will not gonna search some code for complete my homework.
+And I also learned to use "def" to define some rules in my code.
+Then, return those answer currently and help me solve some questions.

+---

 # Relfction 7
 ## 3/9/18
 This week I learned how to use loop in python.
 To use it to literate over elements of a sequence.
 And to use the keyword "break" to break out from a loop.
 And I also learned the while loop It tells the computer to do something as long as the condition is met it's construct consists of block of code and a condition.